England | Scotland | Wales | Northern Ireland | Ireland

 Self-isolation and treating symptoms

 Advice about staying at home (self-isolation) and treatment for you and anyone you live with.

 People at high risk

-Dr Johnston & Partners is an established 3 Partner Practice and is part of Morecambe Bay CCG.
+Dr Johnston & Partners is an established small practice and is part of Morecambe Bay CCG.

 We have a professional and dedicated management team as well as an excellent reception, admin and nursing team.
 They are always on hand to help our patients and provide them with the necessary information about the services we offer.